tfwillems/DownloadHGDP/README.md

 ```
 # Populate regions_of_interest.bed with the regions from which you'd like to extract alignments
-# The file should contain three columns: CHROM, START and END, and shouldn't have any header lines
+# The file should contain three columns: CHROM, START and END, and shouldn't have any header lines.
+CHROM should be a number (1-22), X or Y without a chr prefix

 cd by_sample_bams
 ./download_regions